-On the lending side, in Property, the repositioning of the product offering both in Mortgages and Residential Development in the prior year led to strong new originations flows with the Property assets growing 15% year on year to £458.0m.
-In Omni, new partnerships with retailers saw a significant increase in point of sale consumer lending with a loan book which grew to £210.5m (2021: £165.3m).
+On the lending side, in Property, the repositioning of the product offering in Mortgages in the prior year led to strong new originations flows with the Property assets growing 20% year on year to £549.0m.
+In Omni, new partnerships with retailers saw continued growth in point of sale consumer lending with a loan book which grew to £226.3m (2022: £210.5m).

 Savings balances increased through attractive pricing in the year to support this asset growth.
-As at year end our customers held £724.5m of savings with us (2021: £557.4m).
+As at year end our customers held £827.0m of savings with us (2022: £724.5m).